Should I stay or should I go?

 Right then I knew both paths – staying and going – to be painful and exhilarating.

-Turning my attention directly and unflinchingly onto myself had proved to be the liberating move.
+Turning my attention directly onto myself had proved to be the liberating move.
 Where the agony was, there lay my power to turn things around.

 It was not important if I stayed or went.
 It was important to know that whatever choice I made was my own, active choice.